juseljuk/watsonx-orchestrate-workshop/part8-multi-agent-orchestration/README.md

 description: Helps with travel stuff
 ```

-**Note:** Include mentions of collaborator agents in descriptions to help the orchestrator understand agent relationships and routing options.
+**NOTE:** Include mentions of collaborator agents in descriptions to help the orchestrator understand agent relationships and routing options.

 ### 2. Routing Logic